Wubbi/Librarian/README.md

 **This project uses .NET Core 2.1**

-To use the [binaries](https://github.com/Wubbi/Librarian/releases) make sure you have at least the [Runtime](https://dotnet.microsoft.com/download) installed.
+To use the [binaries](https://github.com/Wubbi/Librarian/releases) make sure you have at least the [.Net Core Runtime](https://dotnet.microsoft.com/download) installed.
-Afterwards you can start the program with `dotnet RunLibrarian.dll`.
+Afterwards you can start the program with `dotnet Librarian.dll`.

 ## Settings